You see positive expressions of protective power all the time in society!

-- “Looks like this guy was really into you” rather than “I don’t want you to speak with him again!”
+- “Looks like this girl was really into you” rather than “I don’t want you to speak with her again!”

-If you see her chatting with another man, you approach them and say:
+If you see him chatting with another woman, you approach them and say:

-- “Who is your friend” rather than “Do you always need to flirt with guys like that when we are out???”
+- “Who is your friend” rather than “Do you always need to flirt with girls like that when we are out???”